Ashley Force Hood: Personal life

-She has two sisters, Courtney and Brittany, and an older half-sister, Adria.
+Force Hood has two sisters, Courtney and Brittany, and an older half-sister, Adria.
 On December 13, 2008, Ashley married the parts manager of the Castrol GTX Funny Car team, Daniel Hood, in Lake Tahoe and now goes by Ashley Force Hood.
 On August 18, 2011, Force and Hood had their first son, Jacob John Hood.

 Force attended Esperanza High School in Anaheim, CA, where she was a cheerleader.
 In 2003, Force graduated from California State University, Fullerton (CSUF) with a B.A. in communications with an emphasis in television and video.
 In 2007, she was voted as the Hottest Athlete by an AOL Sports Poll, beating out favorites Tom Brady and Danica Patrick.

 Force Hood and her husband are owners of two American Bobtail cats, Simba and Gizmo, featured on Animal Planet's Cats 101 on September 18, 2010.

 Force Hood is now a director and owns her own production studio John Force Entertainment.
 She can be found on YouTube and she makes a new video every week for her fans.